flyingluscas/Laravel-BugNotifier/README.md

 This is a **Laravel 5.x** package to help you track down bugs on your applications by using notifications.

-BugNotifier will catch the exceptions thrown by Laravel and notify you through e-mail, Github issues or Bitbucket issues.
+BugNotifier will catch the exceptions thrown by Laravel and notify you through e-mail.

 ## Install